 Everyday is a, let's see which one is playing naughty today.
 It's a juggle to manage lots of conditions, work and hospital.
 Days and nights include, pain, fatigue, problems breathing, lethargy, swallowing problems and incontinence.
 It's a rare occurrence to be able to enjoy respite and be able to undertake social activity.
 These combined can create lots of different extra costs.

-To alleviate pain and help breathing, I sleep sat up and have legs raised, three different body support pillows are needed and a nebuliser and a humidifier.
+To alleviate pain and help breathing, I sleep sat up and have legs raised, 3 different body support pillows are needed and a nebuliser and a humidifier.
 One day, I am hoping to buy an adjustable bed.
 This might help my partner sleep better too and not be disturbed so much by my movement and noise.

 Managing multiple conditions involves having to pay for extra things